MightyDevices/RDSTuner/README.md

 This is what this code does:
 + setting new frequency in 100kHz increments after the 'User' button is pressed (communication with LC72131 PLL)
-+ reading and decoding RDS data stream that comes from BU1924 using STM32 SPI in slave mode
++ reading and decoding RDS data stream that comes from BU1924 using STM32 SPI in slave mode, basic info only, station name, radio texts, nothing fancy.

 STM <-> PLL Connections: